gbdev/pandocs/content/Memory_Map.md

 # FEA0-FEFF range

 Nintendo indicates use of this area is prohibited.
-It appears to not connect anywhere or to otherwise have no function.
-Reads return 00 on DMG; behavior on CGB is dependent on hardware revision, and may alternate between values or be seemingly random.
+This area returns FF when OAM is blocked, and otherwise the behavior depends on the hardware revision.

+On DMG, MGB, SGB, and SGB2, reads during OAM block trigger the sprite bug.
+Reads otherwise return 00.

+On CGB revisions 0-D, this area is a unique RAM area, but is masked with a revision-specific value.

+On CGB revision E, it returns the high nybble of the lower address byte twice, e.g. FFAx returns AA, FFBx returns BB, and so forth.